-2020 is the beginning of a new decade and this decade brought us new accents in eCommerce user experience.
+2020 was the beginning of a new decade and this decade brought us new accents in the eCommerce user experience standards.
 Over time, the trends in mobile have been changing.
 Earlier, we had paid ads and mobile apps dominating the UX market, now it’s all about optimized mobile-first experiences, lightning-fast performance, and omnichannel thinking.

 UX labor costs.
-It heavily depends on the amount of work but we are looking at – on average – 80-250 hours to analyze the store, suggest and implement all UX changes.
-If you already understand which parts of the store require your attention and can describe the scope, the developer team will be able to give you a 50% more precise estimate of the duration of the phase.
+This heavily depends on the amount of work but we are looking at – on average – 80-250 hours to analyze the store, suggest, and implement all the UX changes.
+If you already understand which parts of the store require your attention and can describe the scope, the development team will be able to give you a 50% more precise estimate of the duration of this phase.

 Ways to cut costs.
 You can obviously cut costs here if you skip store analysis, stick to minimal UX changes, and cut new features.
-You’ll still have to deal with at least 80 hours of UX specialist time dedicated to figuring out how mobile and tablet versions of the store are going to look like, which widgets to keep and where to place them.
+You’ll still have to deal with at least 80 hours of UX specialist time dedicated to figuring out how mobile and tablet versions of the store are going to look, which widgets to keep, and where to place them.

 UX Stage Cost